 The questions like whether the roads to Kinnaur Valley will be open in winters or not; if you will get the proper accommodation/hotels in Kinnaur in winters or not; or whether there will be food and water for the tourist survival or not.
 These questions are natural when considering a trip to a remote and tribal belt of Himachal Pradesh.
 And just for information Kinnaur Valley falls under such tribal belt of Himachal Pradesh.

 Download your FREE high-resolution version pdf copy of this trip to Kinnaur Valley in winters day by day plan infographic guide.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 How to plan a Kinnaur Valley winter trip?

-In my last article, Trip to Kinnaur Valley in Winters – Important Tips, I discussed what to expect and what not to expect on a trip to Kinnaur in winters.
-If you have already read it, I assume that you will have a fair idea of things like road conditions, road closures, open/closed hotels or places to visit in Kinnaur in winters.
+In my last article, trip to Kinnaur Valley in Winters – Important Tips, I discussed what to expect and what not to expect on a trip to Kinnaur in winter.
+If you have already read it, I assume that you will have a fair idea of things like road conditions, road closures, open/closed hotels, or places to visit in Kinnaur in winters.

 Are the roads open in Kinnaur Valley in Winters?

 However, you must keep in mind that roads around Narkanda and towards Sangla Valley from Karcham may close for a couple of days in case of heavy snowfall.
-Also beware that the roads in Sangla Valley, especially, may close due to snowfall for much more number of days and hence should be avoided for an overnight stay in winters.
+Also, beware that the roads in Sangla Valley, especially, may close due to snowfall for many more days and hence should be avoided for an overnight stay in winters.